-Figure 4 illustrates the total width of the surface including the 50mm end trim at each end.
-A slightly narrower surface can also be provided with only a 10mm trim at each end when space is at a premium.
+Figure 4 illustrates the total width of the surface including the 18mm end trim at each end.

 Depending on the frame size of the console, these dimensions may vary and should be confirmed with a Calrec Project Engineer.

 Surface sizes